luxmedia/LM-Foundation/README.md

 LM-Foundation
 =============

 Custom ZURB-Foundation Framework Fork.
-Converted Framework SCSS to Stylus.
-Simplified Structure.
+Created to provide a stylus-based version of Foundation with a simplified and clean code structure.

 =============

-This project is a manual conversion of ZURBs Foundation Framework-Syntax from SASS/SCSS to Stylus.
-So we can use NodeJS.
+This project is a conversion of ZURBs Foundation Framework-Syntax from `SASS/SCSS` to `Stylus`.
+So we can use `NodeJS`.
+We try to keep all changes manually in sync with ZURB-Foundation!
-It is a reduced Version of Foundation with just the .styl files and .js.

 - We use `Grunt` as Buildsystem.
-- The Syntax is based on BEM-Syntax (https://bem.info/method/definitions/), but not in a strict way.
+- The Syntax is based on `BEM-Syntax` (https://bem.info/method/definitions/), but not in a strict way.

 Dependencies
 ------------